AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/config-course-pdf-preset.md

 **Print**

->[!NOTE]
->
-> Starting with the Experience Manager Guides 5.0/2025.02.0 release, the Print section is now part of the **Native PDF Output preset**.
-For the existing templates with saved Print settings, the Print data will remain intact but will no longer appear in the UI or apply during output.
-To continue using these settings, you must reconfigure them within the Native PDF Output preset.

 Configure the print production settings to assign printer marks, select color models, and specify properties related to printing of your PDF output.

 * **Printer Marks**: When you prepare a document for print production, printer marks are added to the page boundaries to assist in proper alignment, trimming, and color selection during printing.
 By selecting a printer mark, the page boundary is extended to accommodate the mark, which are trimmed during print.
 You can choose to display the following printer marks in your PDF output: